GoogleCloudPlatform/professional-services/examples/carbon-footprint-dashboard/README.md

-# Carbon Footprint Dashboard using Looker Studio
+# Carbon Footprint Dashboard

-This example shows how to use the prebuild data studio template for Carbon Footprint Estimates and create your own Carbon Footprint Dashboard by connecting to carbon reporting exports from BigQuery.
-Users can use this dashboard as-is, or use them as a starting point for more complex  visualizations.
+This example shows how to use the prebuilt templates for Carbon Footprint Estimates and create your own Carbon Footprint Dashboard by connecting to carbon reporting exports from BigQuery.

+# Using Looker Studio

+Users can use this Data Studio dashboard as-is, or use them as a starting point for more complex  visualizations.

 [This dashboard template](https://datastudio.google.com/c/u/0/reporting/692bfa14-986c-4b8e-9610-62dc7fa2c479) has the following information:
 Carbon Footprint Estimates in tCO₂e